 Source Host Requirements

 - Create an operating system user (delphix_os).
-This user is easily created by the createDelphixOSUser.sh script (located at the bottom of the page).
+This user is easily created by the createDelphixOSUser.sh script.

 Profile and privileges should be the same as the Oracle user (i.e. oracle) on the host.

 For example, delphix_os should have the same environment variable settings ($PATH, $ORACLE_HOME, etc.), umask, and ulimit settings, as oracle.

 Shortcut: Source the oracle login script from the delphix_os login script.

 - Group memberships:

 The primary OS group of the Delphix Engine software owner account's (i.e. delphix_os) should be the same as the Oracle software owner account (i.e. oracle).
 In most cases, this is an OS group named oinstall.
 There are lots of cases where the OS group named dba fills this role, so be sure to check the group membership of the Oracle software owner account.

 Oracle Inventory OS group